Entake/acuity/client/README.md

 ## Development

-Development requires that you have Node.js v6 or later installed.
+Development requires that you have Node.js LTS (v6.9.1) or later installed.
 To run the client locally, do the following:
 1. Clone this repository
 2. Enter the `./client` directory